MariaExtrella/QATestTheAgileMonkeys/README.md

 # Feature files

-A *.feature in Karate has the [syntax](https://github.com/intuit/karate#syntax-guide) Feature, Background and Scenario in Karate.
+A *.feature file in Karate has the [syntax](https://github.com/intuit/karate#syntax-guide) 'Feature', 'Background' and 'Scenario'.
 Background is optional, but it is where global variables for all the scenarios can be configured and in the case of this test, It is used for the endpoint.

 A Feature can have different Scenarios and Scenarios Online, which will receive input paremeters.

-A Feature can receive input paremeters and in this test this is useed to pass the authorization token to the Features and can use the same Features for the admin or a different user.
+A Feature can receive input paremeters, and this is used to pass the authorization token so the same Feature can be used for different users.

-The way to sent a request in [Karate](https://intuit.github.io/karate) is using keywords [Given - When - Then](https://github.com/intuit/karate#given-when-then) for this tests they have the gaphql query as text in the body of the request and in case that the query need input paramenters, they are also passed as text in a variable.
+The way to send a request in [Karate](https://intuit.github.io/karate) is using keywords [Given - When - Then](https://github.com/intuit/karate#given-when-then).
+The gaphql query is in the body of the request as text and, in the case that the query need input paramenters, they are also passed as text in a variable.

-In this example it is displayed a graphql query:
+In this example a graphql query is displayed:

 ![image](https://user-images.githubusercontent.com/83512148/119192692-d3fbb200-ba80-11eb-8f29-7cad69b1c2ef.png)